 - Strawberry (coconut milk (water, coconut cream, coconut oil), strawberry puree, almond milk (water, almonds), maple syrup, tapioca, vanilla extract, xanthan gum, salt)

 - Matcha (coconut milk (water, coconut cream, coconut oil), almond milk (water, almonds), maple syrup, tapioca, matcha, vanilla extract, xanthan gum, salt)

-Availability: As you can see, these have slightly different ingredients from Freeze, and are sold packed into pints and single-serve minis to go.
+Availability: As you can see, these have slightly different ingredients from Freeze, and are sold packed in pints and single-serve minis to go.
 They are planning to sell Frozen in stores, but for now, it’s available at limited Pressed Juicery locations, primarily in Southern California.

 This Post is for Informational Purposes Only